-Using data from the SDO, there is an expected large increase in the absolute number of the population age 60 and over.
+Based on data from the SDO, there is an expected large increase in the absolute number of the population age 60 and over.
 Because of population growth in other age brackets, it is not expected for the ratio of older adults to grow as much.
 The percent change compares the 2014-2018 5-Year ACS estimates to the 2045 SDO projections.
+This is shown in Table 17.

-Table 0-14: Older Adult Population by County, 2045
+Table 17: Older Adult Population by County, 2045